fasttime/JScrewIt/Features.md

 Features available in Microsoft Edge.
 ### `ENTRIES`
 The property that the string representation of Array.prototype.entries\(\) starts with "\[object ".
-This feature is available in Firefox, in Microsoft Edge and in Chrome 38, Opera 25, Safari 7.1, Node.js 0.12 and later versions.
+This feature is available in Firefox, Chrome, Opera, Microsoft Edge, and in Safari 7.1, Node.js 0.12 and later versions.
 ### `FF31`
 Features available in Firefox 31 or later.
 ### `FF_SAFARI_SRC`